Slicer/Slicer/Docs/developer_guide/advanced_topics.md

 nodes.UnRegister(None) # GetNodesByClass method is NOT marked with VTK_NEWINSTANCE, manual unregistration is needed
 ```

+Here are the different naming conventions for such "factory" methods:
+* `GetXXX`: Return an existing object, reference count is not changed, the caller is not responsible for the object.
+* `NewXXX`: Solely instantiate an object (typically a factory method).
+The caller is responsible to decrement the reference count.
+* `CreateXXX`: Instantiate and configure an object.
+The caller is responsible to decrement the reference count.
+If `XXX` is a MRML node, it is NOT added into the scene.
+* `CreateAndAddXXX`: Instantiate, configure and add into the scene a MRML node.
+The caller is not responsible to decrement the reference count.

 #### VTK_NEWINSTANCE wrapper hint

 If a factory method is marked with the `VTK_NEWINSTANCE` hint then the ownership is transferred to Python where garbage collection takes care of deleting the object when it is no longer needed.